nodiscc/xsrv/docs/installation/server-preparation.md

 1-∞ GB storage for user data
 ```

-Prefer low power consumption hardware.
-To increase availability, setup the BIOS to reboot after a power loss, setup an [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply), and/or multiple power supplies.
+If hosting on a physical server, prefer low power consumption hardware.
+Setup the BIOS to reboot after a power loss.
+If availability is important, setup hardware-level redundancy/failover mechanisms such as [RAID](https://en.wikipedia.org/wiki/RAID), multiple network links, an [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply), and/or multiple power supplies.

 ## Network